ziccardi/json-data-validator/README.md

 will take the config as parameter and will return an instance of your constraint.

 ## Adding a new custom validation rule
-Custom validation rules can be added by implementing the `RuleInterface`, then you will have to register your new rule into the `RuleFactory` class by invoking the  `RuleFactory.register` method passing the string type of your new rule and a factory function that will take the rule configuration as parameter.
+Custom validation rules can be added by implementing the `Rule`, then you will have to register your new rule into the `RuleFactory` class by invoking the  `RuleFactory.register` method passing the string type of your new rule and a factory function that will take the rule configuration as parameter.